-Yes, Induction cooking is much better than gas cooking in terms of recurring cost, safety, maintenance, space requirement.
-An Induction Cooktop is a better alternative now with fluctuation in LPG price.
+Yes, Induction cooking is much better than gas cooking in terms of recurring cost, safety, maintenance, space requirement, cooking environment, and ease of maintenance.
+An induction cooktop is a better alternative than gas stoves today, with fluctuation in LPG price.

-Yes, an Induction Cooktop is cheaper than a gas stove when your concern is both the capital and recurring cost.
-With unit rate Rs 10, you can save Rs 1 to 7 to boil 20 L water when using an Induction Cooktop.
+Yes, an induction cooktop is cheaper than a gas stove when your concern is both the capital and recurring cost.
+With a unit rate of Rs 5, you can save Rs 1.92 to boil 10 L water when using an induction cooktop.

 Induction cooking is safe for health as there is no naked flame.
 But if you have a pacemaker, you should not use it as the electromagnetic field might cause a negative effect.

 You should use a flat bottom pot made of iron or steel (ferromagnetic) to cook efficiently with an induction cooktop.